 Please note: Online applications must be submitted before supplemental information can be received.
 Supplemental information including recommendation letters, transcripts, etc. can be copies, we do not need originals.

-This program is sponsored by the NSF CURENT Engineering Research Center!
+This program is sponsored by the National Science Foundation and the Department of Energy, CURENT Engineering Research Center!
 Learn about how the electric grid is being adapted to incorporate renewable sources such as solar arrays and wind turbine farms.
 Students will use a simulation tool to explore how the grid responds to loss of equipment and extreme power demands when these problems might lead to blackouts.
 A market experiment on pricing electricity is also part of the program.
 In addition students will learn about computer networks and cyber security.
-Students will work with Rensselaer Polytechnic Institute faculty and graduate students on hands on activities and go on a tour of power grid manufacturing or control facilities.
+Students will work with Rensselaer Polytechnic Institute faculty and graduate students on hands-on activities and go on a tour of the regional New York power grid manufacturing or control facilities.

 - Different energy sources and forms of energy